fauziefffendi/fauziefffendi/README.md

 - 👋 Hi, I’m Fauzi Efendi
-- 👀 I’m interested in Data Analyst or Data Science
+- 👀 I’m interested in Data Analyst and Data Science
 - 🌱 I’m currently learning Data Analystics, Machine learning and Data Science
 - 💞️ I am looking for an opportunity to become a data analyst
 - 📫 Reach me on LinkedIn www.linkedin.com/in/fauzi-efffendi